-- Fraud: Simply put, fraud is an intentional misrepresentation or concealment of information in order to deceive or mislead.
-The ultimate goal of the perpetrator is to get your money through illegal means.
-Unfortunately there are countless types of fraud and new methods are being devised every day.
+Fraud is an intentional misrepresentation or concealment of information in order to deceive or mislead.
+The ultimate goal of the perpetrator is to get your money through deception.
+Unfortunately there are many types of fraud and new methods are being devised every day.

-- Phishing: This relatively new type of online scam exploits both e-mail and the internet.
-By using a combination of spam e-mails and fake representations of legitimate corporate websites (a bank, credit card company, internet provider, etc.), the "phisher" is able to gain access to your most critical financial information (account numbers, PIN numbers, etc.).
+This type of online scam exploits both email and the Internet.
+By using a combination of spam emails and fake representations of legitimate corporate websites (e.g., bank, a credit card company, internet provider, etc.), the “phisher” is able to gain access to your most critical financial information (account numbers, Personal Identification Numbers (PIN), etc.).

-Phony e-mails are often urgent in nature, asking you to update or validate your information.
-Some even pretend to be protecting you against fraud or invoke national security as a way of deceiving you.
+Phony emails are often urgent in nature that ask you to update or validate your information.
+Some even pretend to protect you against fraud or invoke national security as a way to deceive you.

 Some of the most common methods of fraud involve the following: